codesandtags/blog/source/_posts/en/fundamentals-of-software-architecture-part-3.md

 ## Chapter 9: Architecture Styles

-1. List the eight fallacies of distributed computing.
+1. **List the eight fallacies of distributed computing.**

-🤓 ...
+- Falacy #1: The network is reliable.
+- Falacy #2: Latency is zero.
+- Falacy #3: Bandwidth is infinite.
+- Falacy #4: The network is secure.
+- Falacy #5: Topology doesn't change.
+- Falacy #6: There is only one administrator.
+- Falacy #7: Transport cost is zero.
+- Falacy #8: The network is homogeneous.

-2. Name three challenges that distributed architectures have that monolithic architectures don’t.
+1. **Name three challenges that distributed architectures have that monolithic architectures don’t.**

-🤓 ...
+- Distributed logging
+- Distributed transactions
+- Contract maintenance and versioning

-3. What is stamp coupling?
+2. **What is stamp coupling?**

-🤓 ...
+🤓 Stamp coupling occurs when modules share a composite data structure and use only parts of it, possibly different parts (e.g., passing a whole record to a function that needs only one field of it).

-4. What are some ways of addressing stamp coupling?
+3. **What are some ways of addressing stamp coupling?**

-🤓 ...
+- Create private RESTful API endpoints
+- Use field selectors in the contract
+- Use GraphQL to decouple contracts
+- Use value-driven contracts with consumer-driven contracts (CDCs)
+- Use internal messaging endpoints

 ---